Skip to content

 If you claim 0% QFZP, the audit is mandatory

 Every Sharjah free-zone entity claiming Qualifying Free Zone Person status under Federal Decree-Law No. 47 of 2022 must hold audited financial statements regardless of revenue.
-This is one of the six QFZP conditions — alongside juridical-person status in a free zone, adequate substance, Qualifying Income derivation, transfer-pricing compliance and not electing standard taxation.
+This is one of the six QFZP conditions — alongside the de minimis requirement on non-qualifying revenue, adequate substance, Qualifying Income derivation, transfer-pricing compliance and not electing standard taxation.

 A SAIF Zone, Hamriyah, SRTI Park, Sharjah Publishing City or Shams entity claiming 0% on Qualifying Income cannot rely on management accounts or unaudited financials.
 The audited statements must support the Qualifying Income figure reported in the CT return.
 Missing the audit causes loss of QFZP status for the current period and forfeiture of eligibility for the subsequent four tax periods.